Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-These cheesy spaghetti squash noodles with butter, garlic, and parmesan are amazing.
-They are so close to the real thing!
+This cheesy spaghetti squash pasta with butter, garlic, and Parmesan is amazing.
+It's so incredibly delicious and close to the real thing!

 Prep Time20 minutes mins